Theoretical Machine Learning

 Design of algorithms and machines capable of “intelligent” comprehension and decision making is one of the major scientific and technological challenges of this century.
 It is also a challenge for mathematics because it calls for new paradigms for mathematical reasoning, such as formalizing the “meaning” or “information content” of a piece of text or an image or scientific data.
 It is a challenge for mathematical optimization because the algorithms involved must scale to very large input sizes.
 It is a challenge for theoretical computer science because the obvious ways of formalizing many computational tasks in machine learning are provably intractable in a worst-case sense, and thus calls for new modes of analysis.

-This program in theoretical machine learning at the IAS seeks to address such foundational issues.
-Started at the School of Mathematics in September 2017 as a natural extension of existing activities in Computer Science and Discrete Mathematics (CSDM), it is led by Sanjeev Arora, who holds a joint appointment at Princeton University and a long-term Visitor Professorship at the IAS.
-The program also includes two postdocs and visiting faculty.
-It also has close links and joint seminars with research groups at Princeton University, including Theoretical Machine Learning, Theoretical Computer Science, Program in Applied and Computational Math, and Operations Research.
-There are also ongoing collaborations with researchers seeking to apply machine learning towards understanding large data sets in areas such as social sciences, natural language processing, and neuroscience.
+This program in theoretical machine learning at the IAS sought to address such foundational issues.
+Started at the School of Mathematics in September 2017 as a natural extension of existing activities in Computer Science and Discrete Mathematics (CSDM), it was led by Sanjeev Arora, who holds a joint appointment at Princeton University and a long-term Visitor Professorship at the IAS.
+The program also included two postdocs and visiting faculty.
+It also had close links and joint seminars with research groups at Princeton University, including Theoretical Machine Learning, Theoretical Computer Science, Program in Applied and Computational Math, and Operations Research.
+There were also ongoing collaborations with researchers seeking to apply machine learning towards understanding large data sets in areas such as social sciences, natural language processing, and neuroscience.